apollo

 Disease/Condition Glossary

-Bacterial infection: A bacterial infection occurs when harmful bacteria enter, grow, and infect the body.
-It can infect any part of the body and multiply very quickly.
-These infections vary from minor illnesses to severe brain infections like meningitis and encephalitis.
-When your child gets infected with these germs, they can experience generalized symptoms, like fevers, chills, and fatigue.
-Children with a weak immune system are more prone to infections.
+Bacterial infection: It is a condition in which harmful bacteria enter, multiply and infect the body.
+They can target any part of the body and multiply very quickly.
+These infections vary from minor illnesses like sore throat and ear infections to severe brain infections like meningitis and encephalitis.
+When you get infected with these germs, you can experience generalized symptoms, like fevers, chills and fatigue.
+Few harmful bacteria that commonly cause infections include Streptococcus, Staphylococcus and E. coli.
+Anyone can get a bacterial infection, but people with a weak immune system or taking immunosuppressive medicines like steroids are more prone to infections.

 Have a query?